rahulwaghole14/Mandapam-Backend/README.md

 ### User Roles

 - **Admin**: Full access to all resources across all districts
+- **Manager**: Similar access to sub-admins but scoped to their district; intended for operational managers
 - **Sub-admin**: Restricted access to resources within their assigned district

 ### Permission System